AustinSteil/generate-files-model/README.md

    - Fill out the form with some information
    - Choose "Save Data for Later" button in the top-right corner
    - Create a secure passphrase when prompted
-   - Your data is encrypted and saved locally as a secure browser cookie
+   - Your data is encrypted and saved locally in browser storage

 2. **Loading Saved Data:**
    - Click the storage button and select "Load Saved Data"